West hits Belarus with new sanctions over Ryanair 'piracy'

 There was no immediate reaction from Lukashenko who has denied rigging the vote, accused the arrested journalist Roman Protasevich of plotting a revolution, and increasingly turned to Russia for support.

-The EU included Russian businessman Mikhail Gutseriyev, the largest single foreign investor in Belarus, in its sanctions read more .
-That is likely to further strain Brussels' ties with Moscow, which accuses Europe of interfering in its affairs.
+The EU included Russian businessman Mikhail Gutseriyev, the largest single foreign investor in Belarus, in its sanctions.
+That is likely to further strain Brussels’ ties with Moscow, which accuses Europe of interfering in its affairs.

 The latest round of sanctions since last year’s disputed elections takes the EU’s tally of Belarusian lawmakers, officials, judges and military commanders to 166 people, including 78 who were blacklisted on Monday.